 Fervently, Sista Strings sent classical phrasing swiftly rolling along the banks of conventional string family expectations.
 Their set carried gormandizers against their will to a troublesome place they subconsciously want to reach anyway; somewhere between technicality and uninhibited.

 Gracious performers, they grated their attendants with an edge of focused rage, occasionally releasing us from their grasp gently, as they surprised each other with subtle wrinkles in their sections, setting coy smiles on each others faces.

-They should be featured as soon and often as possible.
+They should be featured at music venues everywhere as soon and often as possible.